illuminatech/config/README.md

     }

     /**
-     * Defines the config items, which should be manageable from admin panel and stored in the database.
+     * Defines the config items, which should be manageable from web interface and stored in the database.
      *
      * @return array config items.
      */